MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Multi-Fidelity Thermal Modeling

-While this method is effective for systems where heat is dissipated primarily through the lid, a different approach may be required for other cooling methods, such as inter-tier liquid cooling, where microchannels contact the chip directly~\cite{hwang2018accurate, kwon2020machine}.
+While the above method of abstracting a heatsink is effective for systems where heat is dissipated primarily through the external boundaries of the package (top of the lid, bottom of the substrate), a different modeling approach may be used for other cooling methods, such as inter-tier liquid cooling, where microchannels contact the chip directly~\cite{hwang2018accurate, kwon2020machine}.
 In such an approach, heat is dissipated directly from the chip without moving to a heat spreader like the lid.
 Hence, additional heat transfer coefficients or abstraction techniques may be needed to capture the cooling behavior.